smarr/are-we-fast-yet/docs/guidelines.md

 As a basic guideline, we use the following rules:

- - Code should pass a linter (if available).
-This gives some basic consistency with established rules.
+ - Code should pass a linter, if available, to ensure some basic consistency with established rules.
 However, some language-specific rules impact comparability for an example see our [Ruby Rubocop](../benchmarks/Ruby/.rubocop.yml) settings.